Call 24/7 for Free Consultation800-283-2652

 More information could be found by visiting the Illinois Department of Transportation website.

 If you, or someone you know who lives in Illinois, have been involved in an automobile accident, please call us for an immediate free consultation.
-The Lamber Goodnow Chicago injury team and our co-counsel firms have years of experience working with Chicago vehicle accident victims and will fight to secure the compensation that you deserve.
+The Lamber Goodnow Chicago injury teams and our co-counsel firms have years of experience working with Chicago vehicle accident victims and will fight to secure the compensation that you deserve.

 What’s My Case Worth?